sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 				;
-				used instead of remote_vtep field vni           = 1*8DIGIT                    (existing field) group         = "external"/"internal"       (existing field)
-ifname        = STRING                      (new field)
+				used instead of remote_vtep field vni           = 1*8DIGIT                    (existing field) ifname        = STRING                      (new field)
 				; Local (PortChannel) interface name in case
-				; mac is received with local ESI. type          = "dynamic"/"static"          (existing field) ageing        = "enabled"
+				; mac is received with local ESI. type          = "dynamic"/"static"          (existing field)
-                ; by default ageing is disabled for dynamic or static entries.
 ```